Are you looking for varied ways to get into some of the popular colleges in countries like the UK, US and Canada for undergraduate studies?

 - SAT can be taken by students of any background regardless of mandate related to Science – Maths background.

 - SAT Exam is quite apt for students as there is no negative marking.

 - It can also be used for the purpose of getting scholarships.

-- It can also help you to increase the knowledge that can help you crack various other competitive exams such as ACT, TOEFL, etc.
+- It can also help you to increase the knowledge that can help you crack various other competitive exams such as the ACT, TOEFL, etc.

 Types of SAT

-The SAT started as a holistic examination to test capability of students applying for university admission.
+The SAT started as a holistic examination to test the capability of students applying for university admission.
 Since its inception, it has changed its forms and got various updates in order to ease the burden of students.
-Earlier there were two types of SAT Exam i.e. SAT Test and SAT Subject Tests.
+Earlier there were two types of SAT exams i.e. SAT Test and the SAT Subject Tests.
 In 2021, the College Board made some major changes to the exam which removed the SAT Subject Tests and essays.

 There are two types of Exam:

 - SAT Test: The SAT Test is considered a general test that evaluates students based on Maths, Science, English, and verbal skills.

 - SAT Subject Tests: These include various types of subjects like- Science, History, Mathematics, Languages, etc.